Damköhler numbers

 The Damköhler numbers (Da) are dimensionless numbers used in chemical engineering to relate the chemical reaction timescale (reaction rate) to the transport phenomena rate occurring in a system.
-It is named after German chemist Gerhard Damköhler.
+It is named after German chemist Gerhard Damköhler, who worked in chemical engineering, thermodynamics, and fluid dynamics.

 The Karlovitz number (Ka) is related to the Damköhler number by Da = 1/Ka.

-In its most commonly used form, the Damköhler number relates the reaction timescale to the convection time scale, volumetric flow rate, through the reactor for continuous (plug flow or stirred tank) or semibatch chemical processes:
+In its most commonly used form, the first Damköhler number (DaI) relates particles' characteristic residence time scale in a fluid region to the reaction timescale.
+The residence time scale can take the form of a convection time scale, such as volumetric flow rate through the reactor for continuous (plug flow or stirred tank) or semibatch chemical processes: